 There are several subgenres housed under the label of third wave ska: ska-core, ska metal, ska punk, and acid ska.
 Additionally, several bands such as the Slackers and the Tokyo Ska Paradise Orchestra play a style of ska that resembles the first wave Jamaican sound.

 Unlike first and second wave ska, third wave ska has endured for close to 20 years.
 The genre has always been supported by a wealth of independent musicians and record labels.
 While not currently in the national spotlight, third wave ska bands continue to appear and perform all over the world.
 Countries such as Spain, Japan, Turkey, and Indonesia have all gone through own unique ska crazes.
-Dr. Jeremy Wallach has written extensively about Indonesian popular music and has published a paper specifically about the Indonesian ska movement.
-Click here for the full text of the article.
+Dr. Jeremy Wallach has written extensively about Indonesian popular music and has written a paper specifically about the Indonesian ska movement.

 Plague of Happiness - Malaysian ska punk.